cms-dev/cms/docs/Installation.rst

 Installing CMS
 ==============

-You can download CMS |release| from :gh_download:`GitHub` and extract in your filesystem.
+You can download CMS |release| from :gh_download:`GitHub` and extract it on your filesystem.
 After that, you can install it (recommended, not necessary though):

 .. sourcecode:: bash